 Pest and Diseases of Polyanthus

-Polyanthus suffer from few pest and diseases as long as they have regular water and are kept fed with eco-seaweed and eco-aminogro.
+Polyanthus suffer from few pest and diseases as long as they have regular water and are kept fed with OCP eco-seaweed and OCP eco-aminogro.
 If anything is likely to occur it will be:

-- Snails and slugs – these guys love annuals and you may find holes in the flowers and leaves.
-Pick them off if you see them or click here for other organic solutions.
+- Snails and slugs – these guys love polyanthus and you may find holes in the flowers and leaves.
+Use OCP eco-shield pellets to control these pests.

-- Caterpillars – it’s the same with these guys – they love annuals too!
-Spray eco-neem at the first sign of damage.
+- Caterpillars – it’s the same with caterpillars as they love polyanthus too!
+Spray OCP eco-neem at the first sign of damage.